basnijholt/nijho.lt/content/post/homelab-explained/index.md

 `/24` means the first three numbers are fixed and the last can be anything, so `192.168.1.0/24` covers `192.168.1.0` through `192.168.1.255`.
 `/32` means exactly one address.

-Every private service has `middlewares=local-ips-only@file` in its labels, like Mealie above.
+The middleware sits on the whole `websecure` entrypoint, so every HTTPS route there gets the check without a word in its labels.
 A request from any other address gets `403 Forbidden` before it gets anywhere near the service.
-For the `.local` names, the same middleware sits on the whole plain-HTTP entrypoint.
+For the `.local` names, the same middleware sits on the plain-HTTP entrypoint.
+Internet traffic doesn't arrive on `websecure` at all, so this is the second lock: if I ever point the port forward at the wrong port, strangers get `403` instead of my services.

 The odd one, `172.20.0.1`, is the gateway of my Docker network.
 Requests that start on the NAS itself, like a container calling another service by its lab name, show up with that address.